puppetlabs/puppetlabs-satellite_pe_tools/README.md

 parameter to the `puppet_enterprise` class with a string value of 'satellite'.
 This sets Puppet runs on PE masters to forward the facts to Satellite.

-3. Allow Puppet Enterprise master to send data to Satellite
+3. Allow PE master to send data to Satellite

   By default, the Satellite server only allows Satellite capsules and Smart Proxies to send facts and reports to the Satellite server.
 To allow each PE master to send facts and reports as well:

     1. In Satellite, go to **Administer -> Settings -> Auth**
     2. Add the hostname of each PE master to the `trusted_puppetmaster_hosts` parameter value's array.

 4. Verify Satellite Server Identity